 - Share status updates for current residents about policy changes, new amenities, and other changes within the building

-- Accept reviews of your building from current and past tenants
+- Accept positive and negative reviews of your building from current and past tenants

 - Share industry-related blog posts and news articles